tomato516/Python-SHA-1/README.md

 ## How to Use?
 Run the program: python2 <filename.py>
-User will be prompted to input hash value
+User will be prompted to input hash value.
 If match found, program shall output the password, number of guesses and duration to break the hash
 * If the input hash value is a _salted hash_:
 * Input the _salt term_ first